zde-uzh/proto4diged-handbook/docs/3_presentation/02_access.en.md

 2. **Access to the project**, where the project framework, usage instructions, and, if applicable, access to documentation are given primary or equal importance.
 In this approach, the path to the edited text is often only clarified after reading the introductory page and may require navigating through multiple subpages.

-!!! info "Exemplary DSE: Project-Based Entry Points"
+!!! info "Example DSE: Project-Based Entry Points"

     Particularly when an edition contains only a few edited documents, a project-focused introduction can make it clear from the outset that it is an ongoing 'work in progress.'
 Likewise, editions of highly specialized or structurally complex collections—such as those functioning as digital archives—may warrant a more extensive introduction.